 Access sensors primarily guard windows, but they can also be placed on safes, cabinets, desk drawers and other areas to protect property and privacy.

-Both the $9.99/month and $19.99/month Scout Alarm plans include use of the Scout mobile app for Android and iPhone.
+Both the $9.99/month and $19.99/month Scout Alarm plans include the use of the Scout mobile app for Android and iPhone.
 It can send text alerts, emails and push notifications about system activity and also lets a smartphone or tablet serve as a control panel.

 Wireless security systems are easy to use.
 A single Scout Alarm hub can monitor many sensors when plugged into a router with an ethernet cord, and Scout’s mobile app is modern and user-friendly.

 System setup is straightforward.
-However, some customers have had to adjust their doorways with slight grooves for successful installation.
+However, some customers have had to adjust their doorways with slight grooves for a successful installation.
 Removing a Scout Alarm sensor might leave a mark, so be prepared to repaint if you move the security system to a new home.